3 months - tres meses - trois mois - tre mesi - drie maanden - tre månader - τρεις μήνες

 k, here's some pictures to catch you up on the last week or so... once again, we've been saved by friends who have high-speed internet.
 Yay friends!

-Left is a little wagon on the back of a bike for transporting things like your groceries or your children - literally almost everyone owns one in Copenhagen.
+Right is a little wagon on the back of a bike for transporting things like your groceries or your children - literally almost everyone owns one in Copenhagen.
 Biking is much more popular than driving.
 I almost got run over a few times because I forgot I was standing in a bike lane, not a sidewalk.

 Here's me hanging out with Hans Christian Andersen in Copenhagen earlier today.
 He's actually really high up and slippery, but you're supposed to sit on his knee so he can read you a story.